Welcome to my blog!

 I'm so happy you're here!

-This month I'm joining, for the first time, the Quilt Block Mania Blog Hop.
+I'm joining, for the first time, the Quilt Block Mania Blog Hop.
 Each month the participating designers share a block pattern inspired by the month's theme.
-The pattern is free for the month!
+The pattern is free (*more information at the bottom of this post) for the month!
 So fun.

 So what do you do with this cute applique design?
 Really, the possibilities are only limited by your imagination.
 But here's an adorable idea...
 Use it to embellish the pocket on a child's apron.